lineCode/WrapAL/README.md

 1. for visual studio:
   - open the vcproject and build it
 2. for mingw-w64(WrapAL need some dxsdk/winsdk headers)
-  - use rakefile to build, you may download ruby/rake at first,
+  - use rakefile to build, you may download ruby/rake at first
-  - A. modify the build_config.rb
+  - modify the build_config.rb
-  - B. rake it
+  - rake it

+##How to configure WrapAL
+  - you should modify [wrapalconf.h](./include/wrapalconf.h) to configure WrapAL
+  - macro:
+  - constant:
+  - runtime message:
+  - locker:

 ##About the libmpg123
 Because of the LGPL, you should build the libmpg123.dll by youself,